thurti/svelte-prism-action/README.md

 <big><a href="https://thurti.github.io/svelte-prism-action/public">Example Page</a></big>

 The action uses IntersectionObserver to dynamically render code highlighting.
-The prism.js language file gets lazy loaded when the `<code>` element gets visible in the viewport.
+The prism.js language file is lazy loaded when the `<code>` element gets visible in the viewport.

 ## Installation